thegetty/artistryinbronze/content/artifacts/32-ignatiadou.md

 - Lid B 90a ([fig. 32.2c](fig.e 32.2c), top) is a second, but longer, bronze lid preserving two latches and also repaired.
 It is 25.2 centimeters long and 4.5 centimeters wide; the bronze sheet is 0.1 centimeter thick.
 The handle measures 2.5 by 3.2 centimeters, with latch holes 4.5 centimeters from the corresponding short side.

-- Lid B 90b (fig. 32.2c](fig.e 32.2c), bottom middle) is a small square bronze lid with a ring handle, perhaps a replacement part.
+- Lid B 90b (#32.2c](fig.e 32.2c), bottom middle) is a small square bronze lid with a ring handle, perhaps a replacement part.
 It is 5.3 centimeters long, and 4.5 centimeters wide.
 The bronze sheet is again 0.1 centimeter thick.
 The diameter of the ring (handle) is 1 centimeter, while the latch holes are 2.5 centimeters from the left side and 2.3 centimeters from the right.

-- The bronze top of B 90c (fig. 32.2c](fig.e 32.2c), bottom right) is flat and perforated, decorated with incised lines.
+- The bronze top of B 90c (#32.2c](fig.e 32.2c), bottom right) is flat and perforated, decorated with incised lines.
 It was probably fitted with a small cylinder made of a single flat sheet fastened with a bronze nail; this is evidently the lid of an inbuilt inkwell.
 It is 5.1 centimeters long and 4.9 centimeters wide, with a sheet thickness of 0.1 centimeter.
 The diameter of the perforation is 1.4 centimeters.

 - Case B 43 has two miniature, undecorated, semi-spherical bowls of hammered copper.
 They contained remains of a dark cake, of a nature similar to that of the “clays” in Case B 35.
 The dimensions of the bowls (4.4 cm in diameter, height 2.1 cm) permit the hypothesis that they could originally have fit inside the compartments of the case.